The Chip

 Hierarchy

-High-emphasis chips are distinguished by their fill.
-They contain actions that are primary to the page.
+Use high-emphasis chips for actions that are primary to the page.
 Use primary colors as the fill of a high emphasis chip.

 Medium emphasis

-contain actions that are less important than the primary actions.
+Use medium emphasis chips for actions that are less important than the primary actions.
+Use secondary colors for the fill of a medium emphasis chip.

 Low emphasis